Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Introduction

 In the literature, several results for the rapidity resummation employing different methods are available.
 In ref.~\cite{Mukherjee:2006uu}, following the conjecture given in \cite{Laenen:1992ey}, the resummation of rapidity of $W^\pm$ gauge boson and in ref.~\cite{Bolzoni:2006ky} of Drell-Yan are computed in Mellin-Fourier (M-F) space.
 A detailed theoretical underpinnings and phenomenological implications of threshold resummation of rapidity are examined in ref.~\cite{Bonvini:2010tp} emphasizing the role of prescriptions that take care of diverging series at a given logarithmic accuracy.
 Our method belongs to a category, so called direct QCD approach~\cite{Catani:1989ne}, which is based on ref.~\cite{Ravindran:2006bu,Ravindran:2007sv,Banerjee:2017cfc} resums the soft gluons in two dimensional Mellin space (M-M).
 In \cite{Lustermans:2019cau}, the merits of different approaches are discussed in details.

 Over the past decade, the formalism~\cite{Ravindran:2006bu} for the $2 \rightarrow 1$ scattering has been tested extensively through the computations of the rapidity distribution of several Sudakov type process.
 In ref.~\cite{Ravindran:2006bu}, the observable was computed partially at N$^3$LO under the SV approximation for the Higgs boson production through gluon fusion and for di-lepton in Drell-Yan.
 Later, some of us completed the full SV correction at N$^3$LO in ref.~\cite{Ahmed:2014uya} by incorporating the missing part from real emission diagrams.
 One of the salient features of our formalism is that the soft part that enters into the rapidity distribution is shown to be connected to the respective part of inclusive cross-section through a very simple relation involving gamma function of the dimensional regulator.
-This relation was used to extract the required soft part from the respective quantity of the SV cross-section~\cite{Ahmed:2014cla,Anastasiou:2014vaa}.
+This relation was used to extract the required soft part from the respective quantity of the SV cross-section~\cite{Ahmed:2014cla,Anastasiou:2014vaa,Catani:2014uta}.
 The SV rapidity distribution at N$^3$LO is also computed for the Higgs boson production through bottom quark annihilation~\cite{Ahmed:2014era}.
 The threshold resummed results at next-to-next-to-leading log (NNLL) for the Higgs boson~\cite{Banerjee:2017cfc} and Drell-Yan~\cite{Banerjee:2018vvb} are also obtained.
-In this article, we extend the formalism for computing the SV differential rapidity distribution and its resummation to any $2 \rightarrow n$ scattering process at the hadron collider and we provide the results to next-to-N$^3$LO (N$^4$LO) and next-to-NNLL (N$^3$LL) in terms of generic quantities in ancillary file.
+In this article, we extend the formalism for computing the SV differential rapidity distribution and its resummation to any $2 \rightarrow n$ scattering process at the hadron collider and we provide the results to next-to-N$^3$LO (N$^4$LO) and next-to-NNLL (N$^3$LL) in terms of generic quantities in Online Resource.
 We also provide the approximate results of the rapidity distributions at N$^4$LO and N$^3$LL explicitly for the Higgs boson production through gluon fusion and bottom quark annihilation, and for the Drell-Yan production.
 The approximation comes from the unavailability of the full four loop virtual matrix elements and the soft-collinear distributions.
-The \textit{goal} of this article is to present the formal methodology of computing threshold rapidity corrections for any generic process of $2 \rightarrow n$ kind at hadron collider.
+In recent times, there has been a surge of interest to understand the next-to SV (NSV) contributions to inclusive as well as differential distributions, see \cite{Laenen:2008ux,Laenen:2010uz,Bonocore:2014wua,Bonocore:2015esa,Bonocore:2016awd,DelDuca:2017twk,Bahjat-Abbas:2019fqa,Soar:2009yh,Moch:2009hr,deFlorian:2014vta,Beneke:2018gvs,Beneke:2019mua,Beneke:2019oqx} for more details.
+In \cite{Ajjath:2020ulr,Ajjath:2020lwb,Ajjath:2020sjk}, some of us have demonstrated how these contributions can be systematically included for single colorless particle productions.
+This was done for the diagonal partonic channels.
+In the context of rapidity distributions, it was shown that like soft virtual terms, NSV terms can also be resummed to all orders both in z and double Mellin $\{N_1,N_2\}$ spaces \cite{Ajjath:2020lwb}.
+The \textit{goal} of this article is to present the formal methodology of computing threshold rapidity corrections including NSV terms for any generic process of $2 \rightarrow n$ kind at hadron collider.